Obi Asika: Career

 Asika has wide transnational business interests in areas including oil and gas, real property, information technology, agriculture, sports, media & entertainment.
-Between 1987 and 1990, Asika organized successful concerts, charity and entertainment events at university campuses around the UK.
-He also hosted a weekly radio show at the University of Warwick.
+Between 1987 and 1990, he organized successful concerts, charity and entertainment events at university campuses around the UK.
+He hosted a weekly radio show at the University of Warwick.
 He was equally DJ and promoter of over 200 events at universities and clubs in London, using venues such as Legends, Dingwalls, Camden Palace, Brighton Hippodrome, Wall Street, Shaftesbury's, Crazy Larry's, Roxanne's, and L’Equipe Anglaise.

 In 1991, Asika founded Storm Productions, a Nigerian entertainment company whose record label arm is notable for ushering in a new generation of Nigerian musical talent, including Naeto C, Ikechukwu, Sasha P, Tosin Martins, Banky W, who changed and developed the Nigerian music landscape.

-Asika is the Chairman of OutSource Media, a leading communications and content company that has been involved in the production of Nigerian reality television programming such as Big Brother Nigeria, The Apprentice Africa, Dragons Den, Glo Naija Sings, Vodafone Icons Ghana, Calabar Rocks, Amstel Malta Box Office, 100% Naija, And the Winner Is..., Football Legends, The Voice, and Ignite Africa.
+Asika is the chairman of OutSource Media, a leading communications and content company that has been involved in the production of Nigerian reality television programming such as Big Brother Nigeria, The Apprentice Africa, Dragons' Den, Glo Naija Sings, Vodafone Icons Ghana, Calabar Rocks, Amstel Malta Box Office, 100% Naija, And the Winner Is..., Football Legends, The Voice, and Ignite Africa.

-Asika is also the founder of Dragon Africa – a strategic advisory firm which holds the rights to, and produces Social Media Week Lagos - a conference on new media, technology and business – with Asika as chairman of the advisory board and, the executive producer of the conference.
+Asika is the founder of Dragon Africa, a strategic advisory firm which holds the rights to, and produces, Social Media Week Lagos, a conference on new media, technology and business.
+Asika is chairman of the advisory board and the executive producer of the conference.

-Asika also served as the West Africa partner and co-founder of AMPN West Africa, a production company network which works across Lagos, Nairobi and South Africa with TV formats including The Voice, And The Winner Is, and I love My Country, with offices in Amsterdam, Lagos and Johannesburg.
+Asika served as the West Africa partner and co-founder of AMPN West Africa, a production company network which works across Lagos, Nairobi and South Africa with TV formats including The Voice, And The Winner Is..., and I Love My Country, with offices in Amsterdam, Lagos and Johannesburg.